Jeremy-Polanco/Input-component/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/TSqutYM4c5WtluM7QzGp) was to build an application to complete the given user stories.

-- [x] User story: I can see error state
-- [x] User story: I can choose to disable input
+- [x] User story: I can add a new task
-- [x] User story: I can choose to have helper text
+- [x] User story: I can complete a task
-- [x] User story: I can choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- [x] User story: I can toggle between All, Active and Completed
-- [x] User story: I can have different input sizes
-- [x] User story: I can have different colors
-- [x] User story: I can choose to have input take the width of the parent
+- [x] User story: I can remove one or all tasks under the Completed tab
-- [x] User story: I can have multiline input like a textarea
-- [x] User story: When I hover or focus, I can see visual indicators
+- [x] User story (optional): Store the data in local storage that when I refresh the page I can still see my progress
-- [x] User story: I can still access all input attributes
-- [x] User story (optional): Show input in a similar way like the design or use Storybook.
-Otherwise, showing the input in multiple states is enough

 ## How To Use